jttyeung/jttyeung.github.io/README.md

 ## jttyeung.github.io

-A random thought space and playground for showcaing development projects.
+A random thought space and playground for showcasing development projects.

 ## License